 In The Histories, Herodotus described the conflict between his own people, the Greeks, and the Persian Empire.
 While telling the story of their own civilization in conflict with another, many people would be inclined to take sides, but Herodotus strove to show each side's perspective in the struggle.
 His impartiality provoked some of his fellow Greeks to call him a "barbarian lover."
 In this, he was like the great poet Homer, but Herodotus innovated even further.
 Homer wrote his epic as if narrated by a goddess; Herodotus spoke with his own voice, and relayed his own experiences and research.

 Before Herodotus, accounts of important events had been the purview of royalty, minstrels and priests.
-Perhaps his innovation in relaying information was partly responsible for his reputation as the "Father of Lies."
+Perhaps his innovation in relaying information was partly responsible for his reputation as the "Father of History" and for his less flattering reputation as the "Father of Lies."
 Historians of classical antiquity suspected Herodotus of passing along hearsay, and perhaps even inventing tales for his own amusement.
+Even less damning assessments called him misguided.

 Born the fifth century BC, Herodotus passed his childhood in the Greek city of Halicarnassus in what is now Turkey.
 It was a city of mixed ethnicity, and many of its residents had fought on the side of Troy in the Trojan War.
 Maybe the mixed ethnicity lent Herodotus some open-mindedness — and prepared him to write about the new war in which more Greeks fought for the Persian ruler Xerxes than against him.
 Conflict may have driven Herodotus out of Halicarnassus, and he likely spent years in exile due to regional wars.